raulbethencourt/opencode-context.nvim/README.md

 5. Enter your prompt with placeholders: `"Fix this error: @diagnostics"`
 6. **See your prompt and response directly in the opencode pane!**

+### Session Management

+For advanced session management:

+1. Start the opencode server: `opencode serve`
+2. Create sessions in opencode
+3. In Neovim, press `<space>os` or run `:OpencodeSessions`
+4. Select a session from the list
+5. A new tmux pane opens attached to the selected session

+The server will be automatically started if not running when fetching sessions.

 ## Configuration

 ```lua